rhayman/ephysiopy/docs/Usage.rst

 >>> npx.plotMapsOneAtATime(clusters=[1, 24, 87, 129])

 will plot them in separate windows.
-Check the documentation for both methods to see what else you can do!
+Check the documentation for both methods to see what else you can do i.e

+:py:meth:`ephysiopy.openephys2py.OEKiloPhy.OpenEphysBase.plotMaps`

+and

+:py:meth:`ephysiopy.openephys2py.OEKiloPhy.OpenEphysBase.plotMapsOneAtATime`

 Axona
 -----